VandalByte/darkmatter-grub2-theme/README.md

 ```shell
 unzip dark-matter-debian.zip
 ```
-*The rest of the commands are the same for all versions of the theme*
+*The rest of the commands are the same for all versions of the theme.*

 #### 2️⃣ Copy the theme directory.
 ```shell